 “Good afternoon!
 I’ll be traveling with a German Shepherd today.
 Is this alright with you?

-He won’t fit in a carrier but is very well-behaved during car rides.
+He won’t fit in a carrier but is very well-behaved during car rides (see also ‘What Is The Safest Way To Transport A Dog In A Car?‘).
 I’ll also bring a blanket to cover your seats.”

 This is polite and gives the driver all the information they need to make their decision.
 If the driver says no, simply cancel your ride and request another driver.
 Lyft shouldn’t charge you for this.